South Africa’s Bavuma bristles at ‘chokers’ tag ahead of India clash

 Of the 90 meetings, the Proteas have won 50 with India winning 37 and three no results.

-Of the last 10 meetings, it’s 5-5 with India winning the last two but South Africa winning the four meetings prior to that.
+Of the last 10 meetings, it’s 5-5 with India winning the last two but South Africa winning the four meetings before that.

 Their last meeting at a World Cup was in England in 2019 where India won by six wickets at the Ageas Bowl in Southampton.

-It the first time they have stepped onto a field together since India won by seven wickets in New Delhi in October 2022.
+It is the first time they have stepped onto a field together since India won by seven wickets in New Delhi in October 2022.